Expanding your business into international markets is a major undertaking and the process presents huge challenges

 While known for its databases, Oracle is still a contender in the web content management system market.
 The company’s aggressive acquisition strategy has meant that it has been able to start to offer many more services and technologies to support them – which include business data management, supply chain management, ecommerce and social media marketing services, amongst others.

 TYPO3 is, along with Drupal, Joomla! and WordPress, among the most popular content management systems worldwide, however it is more widespread in Europe than in other regions.
 The biggest market share can be found in German-speaking countries.
-TYPO3 is particularly popular for website localization as it is available in more than 50 languages and has a built-in localization system.
+TYPO3 is particularly popular for website localisation as it is available in more than 50 languages and has a built-in localisation system.